To find information about a building in Montclair (House, church, business, or any kind of building):

 It is helpful to know the property’s block and lot number during that time period.
 There is a guide in our Local History Collection that you can use to convert the current block and lot number into the historic block and lot number.
 If you do not know the current block and lot number, visit this webpage, fill in the Location field, then hit Submit Search.

-5. Check the Subject Vertical File under the following:
+6. Check the Subject Vertical Files for:

 - Apartment Houses